dfberry/dfberry.github.io/blog/2023-11-03-cloud-native-002-developer-environment-setup.md

 Since I know I want to use Copilot as my pair programmer, I need to add that to the environment.
 In the Visual Studio extensions, search for `GitHub Copilot Chat` and select `Install in Dev Container`.
 This adds the appropriate setting to the `customizations` property.

-Once final setting I use a bit is the `postCreateCommand`.
+One final setting I use a bit is the `postCreateCommand`.
 I usually add some npm packages for developer experience here but for now I just want to make sure the correct versions of the tools are in the environment.

 At this point, my `devcontainer.json` looks like: